 Not a lot of people make solid, hand-forged, wrought iron curtain poles complete with decorative finials.
 We do.
 In our Yorkshire workshop.
 Our cottage pole with curl finial is made from a single length of steel.
 To make the finials, the hot metal is expertly wound around a jig on the anvil and worked into shape with hammer and tongs.
 Through this workmanship, our blacksmiths create an attractive curl of steel tapered to a central point.
 The cottage pole’s authentic, handcrafted look and feel makes it perfect for country homes and rural properties.
 We also make a range of strong, hand-made brackets to fit our poles to any period property walls, whatever uneven lumps, bumps and challenges they may present.
 Our cottage poles are available in 12mm and 16 mm diameter, and made-to-measure up 2 metres.
 The popular curl design became our logo motif in 2017.

 Mickleden wall light – combining metalwork and ceramic craft

 One of our very latest new designs, the Mickleden combines the skills of our blacksmiths with those of accomplished local ceramicist Sarah Jones-Morris.
 The wrought iron wall light features a decorative backplate and a slender taper, finished with a tiny forged ball.
 It is completed by a delicate porcelain shade, hand-rolled and hand-decorated with a lacy pattern design.
 Sarah keeps her kiln in our forge and we are very pleased to collaborate with her on this unique light as well as the Wellhouse pendant and Oxspring desk lamp.
-The Mickleden is our first new product launch of our 18th birthday year.
-Watch this space!
+The Mickleden is our first new product launch of our 18th birthday year!